EasySensors/ButtonSizeNode3/README.md

 ButtonSizeNode.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.

 Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the ButtonSizeNode.ino sketch.
+The skecth will create node fith fixed address in Mysensors network.

 **Done**